collinbarrett/collinbarrett.github.io/_posts/2018-07-16-immortality-static-fields.md

 ## Consequences of Using Static Fields

-- It permanently allocates memory for only that field’s use.
+- It permanently allocates memory for only that field's use.
 - Its value lives on immortally beyond the lifetime of any given instance of its containing class.
 - It is not accessible across nodes in a load-balanced environment.
 - It persists across all tenants in the AppDomain of a multi-tenant environment.